NoelJames/SkeletonizeConfig/readme.md

 Because `local.settings.ini` is ignored on commits i know I'll never upload that secrets key.
 But, when the project is fired up for the first time (or requires new settings) the settings file and values are missing.
 It's a little cumbersome to go into the project settings to solve the sections and values in the ini file.

-LocalizePythonConfig reads the file with the configuration settings in it and creates a skeleton local.settings.ini file.
+SkeletonizeConfig reads the file with the configuration settings in it and creates a skeleton local.settings.ini file.

 ## Usages